 Understanding the difference between tick data and time-based data

-Tick data and time-based data are both important for trading, but they differ in how they are collected and presented.
+Tick and time-based data are both important for trading, but they differ in how they are collected and presented.
 Tick data records every transaction that occurs in the market, while time-based data records the price at a specific time interval, such as every minute or every hour.
-Tick provides more detailed information on market activity, while time-based data provides a broader overview of market trends.
+Tick provides more detailed information on market activity, whereas time-based data provides a broader overview of market trends.
 Understanding the differences between these two types of data can help you make more informed trading decisions.

 The advantages and disadvantages of using tick data